WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ---

-## 7.3.6 Data Treatment and Anonymization
+## 7.3.6 Data Treatment and Anonymisation
 Each JustAnswer thread was:

 - **Logged**: URL, date/time, case context (anonymized)